Beer Abuse, Addiction, And Treatment Options

-The more beer a person drinks, the more severe their withdrawal symptoms will be.
-Beer withdrawal symptoms can range from mental anxiety and depression to nightmares, hallucinations, or seizures.
+The more alcohol a person drinks, the more severe their withdrawal symptoms will be.
+Alcohol withdrawal symptoms can range from mental anxiety and depression to nightmares, hallucinations, or seizures.

 Alcohol withdrawal may vary from person to person, but often includes the following symptoms:

 - foggy thinking

 - rapid heart rate

 Withdrawal symptoms occur as early as eight hours after an individual’s last drink, and can last for several weeks.
 Alcohol withdrawal symptoms are generally at their worst by 24 to 72 hours.
 Delirium tremens is the most severe form of alcohol withdrawal.
 Left untreated, alcohol withdrawal may result in brain damage, relapse, and in some cases, death.

 Medically-Supervised Alcohol Detoxification